godrix/cursor-deeplink/README.md

   * **Flexible Formats**: Choose between the native `cursor://` format or the `https://cursor.com/link/` web-redirect format.
   * **CodeLens for Quick Share**: Click the CodeLens link at the top of your file to quickly copy the share link.
   * **Size Validation**: Ensures your content fits within the 8,000 character URL limit after encoding, preventing sharing failures.
-  * **Organized Context Menu**: All Cursor Deeplink commands are organized in a submenu for better UX.
+  * **Organized Context Menu**: All Cursor Commands Share commands are organized in a submenu for better UX.

 ## Installation